basb227/digitaltwin/README.md

 Compiling and debugging can be done by pressing F5.
 This will compile for x86 and runs the binary with gdb.

+If there is a switch in architecture, the compile task have to be run twice.
+The first time CMake will detect the compiler changes and the second time it will reconfigure and compile.

 ## Final note
 This would be all the required steps to start using the environment.
 Please feel free to comment or mail @ bas.brussen@ict.nl.

 ## TODO
-- Write wrapper of open62541 library OR find a way to compile freeopcua library for ARM.
 - Continue integration with Dezyne.
-- Abstract the hardware and extend the cmake files.
 - Create Execute task to execute the binaries on hardware.
 - Many more